RyanTruran/ToneGenerator/README.md

 # Tone Generator

-Tone Generator is a MVVM WPF allpication that is used to generate sound on a Controller running **[ToneGenerator-Embedded](https://github.com/RyanTruran/ToneGenerator-Embedded)**.
+Tone Generator is a MVVM WPF application that is used to generate sound on a Controller running **[ToneGenerator-Embedded](https://github.com/RyanTruran/ToneGenerator-Embedded)**.

 ## Getting Started